Does your child have a scheduled day off from school?

 leaf icon

-Camper Conduct Contract:
+Conduct Contract:

-Campers and staff are expected to arrive at camp in a state of good health.
+As per our Health Policy, campers and staff are expected to arrive at camp in a state of good health.
 If they are experiencing any signs of illness or require medication to remain comfortable, they should remain at home.
 If a camper becomes unwell during a session, they will be immediately separated from the group and supervised as a parent is contacted for pickup.

 Refund protocol: